 Useful for early-stage companies: revenue metrics apply even if earnings are negative.
 They help compare growth across health, food, and technology.

 Revenue-based measures make it easier to anchor discussions when management lacks steady ebitda figures.
+For a deeper dive on this topic, see our guide on how deferred consideration works in MA transactions.

 Limitations of Revenue-Based Metrics

 Be aware: revenue does not show profit margins or cash flow.
 A high revenue multiple can mask weak margins or heavy debt.
+Related: our walkthrough on trailing twelve months the metric that matters most for MA.

 We combine revenue analysis with sector median ebitda and curated data so the final price reflects both sales and underlying value.